codahale/kms-pass/README.md

 An attacker who is able to suborn the KMS will be able to mount DoS attacks, decrypt any KMS ciphertexts in the future, alter the audit logs, and view any plaintexts sent to the KMS for encryption.
-The only plaintexts they will see, however, will be scrypt hashes of user passwords using an unknown salt.
-In order to mount a dictionary attack on the scrypt hashes, though, they will first need to brute force the salt.
+The only plaintext values they will see, however, will be random verifiers and scrypt hashes of user passwords using unknown 256-bit salts.

 ### Total Pwnage